 - Digital Information Literacy: an ability to select, access and exploit a wide range of digital literacy practices to find, use, reference and share data and information relevant to the study of criminology and sociology.

 - Plan and organise: an ability to plan, conduct and present independent criminological and sociological investigations that involve identifying questions, and collating, analysing and interpreting secondary data.

 - Connect and work with others: an ability to work collectively with other learners in group situations to achieve joint outcomes.

 Teaching, learning and assessment methods

 You will be taught through our highly successful ‘blended-learning’ approach.
-This combines print-based teaching texts, innovative online resources (including text, audio-visual material and interactive activities) and a mixture of face-to-face and synchronous online teaching and forums.
+This combines print-based teaching texts, innovative online resources (including text, audio-visual material and interactive activities) and online teaching and forums.
 Assessment is designed to help you build your skills as you progress through your degree, starting gently and building towards independent project work in your Stage 3 modules.
 Modules typically include a number of individual assignments and a longer piece of end-of-module assessed work.
 Some Stage 2 modules may contain end-of-module exams.
 Unmarked online quizzes and other activities help you build knowledge and understanding towards your formal assignments, all of which are marked and count towards your module result.
 You will receive detailed feedback on these assignments to help you improve your marks in future work.